You are not broken. You are still running the version of yourself that got you here.

 Regulate

 Stabilize the nervous system so the work has a floor to stand on.
 Preparation is not a warmup.
-It is the container.
+It is where the real work begins.

 Map